 - Drive and fly less, walk or cycle more, teleconference/webcast.

 - Eat local food, less meat, and less processed food - a low carbon diet is a healthy diet.
 Drink tap water.

 - Agitate for personal carbon entitlements and financial incentives to reduce carbon costs.

 - Advocate population stabilisation, by promoting literacy and promoting women’s access to birth control, via the International Planned Parenthood Federation (www.ippf.org) or Marie Stopes International (www.mariestopes.org.uk).

 - Advocate a climate change agenda at all meetings.

-- Ally yourself with other health professionals by joining, for example:
+- Ally yourself with other health professionals.